-7. Cooling
+6. Cooling

 - (1) The temperature of the cooling air of machines provided with forced air ventilation, air ducts, air filters or water coolers is to be continuously monitored by means of thermometers which are readable from outside the machine.
-Temperature sensors are to be provided to trigger an alarm. is to be installed. - (2) For machines with water cooled heat exchangers, leakage monitoring is required.
+Temperature sensors are to be provided to trigger an alarm. - (2) For machines with water cooled heat exchangers, leakage monitoring is required.